-In 1940 American Bantam® Invented the First Jeep.
+In 1940 American Bantam® Invented the Original Jeep.

 Return to Original

-American Bantam® off-road vehicles come fully equipped for off-roading with a removable roll-cage, removable doors, military-grade axles, aluminum alloy wheels and 35-inch all-terrain tires.
-American Bantam® vehicles weigh around the same as the original World War II jeeps, making them able to conquer the toughest off-road terrain.
-Our modern direct fuel-injected turbocharged engine and 6-speed transmission delivers triple the horsepower and double the torque of WW2 jeeps!
+American Bantam off-road vehicles come fully equipped for off-road adventure with a removable roll-cage, removable doors, military-grade axles, alloy wheels and 35-inch all-terrain tires.
+American Bantam vehicles weigh just a little bit more than the original World War 2 jeeps, and are able to conquer the toughest off-road terrain.
+Our modern direct fuel-injected turbocharged engine with 6-speed manual transmission deliver power-to-weight and torque-to-weight ratios beat modern day off-road vehicles.

 |Front track||1,685 mm (66.3 in)|